Expert Spousal Support Attorney in Fort Worth

 Considerations When Awarding Texas Spousal Support

-Under the Texas Family Code, once a court determines a spouse is eligible to receive maintenance, the court will determine the nature, amount, duration and manner of periodic payments by considering a number of factors, including:
+Under the Texas Family Code, once a court determines a spouse is eligible to receive maintenance (and this doesn’t always happen), the court will determine the nature, amount, duration and manner of periodic payments by considering a number of factors, including:

 • Financial resources of the spouse seeking maintenance